 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom

 Head and neck cancers account for about 3% to 5% of all cancers in the United States.
-This year, an estimated 53,640 people (39,300 men and 14,340 women) will develop head and neck cancers.
-It is estimated that 11,520 deaths (8,360 men and 3,160 women) will occur this year.
+This year, an estimated 55,070 people (40,220 men and 14,850 women) will develop head and neck cancers.
+It is estimated that 12,000 deaths (8,600 men and 3,400 women) will occur this year.

-The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with head and neck cancers varies and depends on several factors.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five year survival rate of people with head and neck cancers varies and depends on several factors.
 Check the section for the specific type of head and neck cancer for more information (see the Overview for a complete list).

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2013.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014.